Kareeeeem/c_modern_approach/README.md

 ## Disclaimer

-Please note that for many exercises here the goal was to get familiar with a concept and so the code here is _not_ robust.
-I know this.
+Please note that for many exercises here the goal was to get familiar with a concept and so the code is _not_ robust or secure whatsoever.